time-it-app/time-it-app/README.md

 ```bash
 npm run package
 ```
-The output will be placed in the `builds` directory.
+The output will be placed in the `out` directory.

 ## 🤝 Contributing
 Time It is celebrating Hacktoberfest 2021 🎉.
 Feel free to submit a pull request and it will be reviewed within 24 hours.
 You can also start a discussion before doing that in order to avoid duplications of effort.